finos/common-domain-model/rosetta-source/src/main/resources/cdm-sample-files/functions/business-event/corporate-actions/corporate-actions-func.md

-### Credit Event
+### Corporate Action

 New Instruction

-A Credit Event is taking place on a trade that has not suffered a credit event before.
+A Corporate Action is taking place on a trade that has not suffered a corporate action before.

 Credit Event

-- Trade with event date `2022-02-02` containing:
+- Trade with event date `2009-02-01` containing:
-- A `Primitive Instruction` containing a `credit Event` instruction of type `BANKRUPTCY` with event determination date of `2022-02-04` and auction date of `2022-03-03`.
+- A `Primitive Instruction` containing a `Corporate Action` of type `STOCK_SPLIT` with `underlier` for `security` with `securityType` Equity'.